 On the defensive side of the ball, a mid-major program that prides itself on defense can often turn those stops and turnovers into easy buckets.
 George Mason nearly rode its hard-nosed defense all the way to the national title game in 2006.
 The Patriots, who ranked 21st in defense (60.1 points against per game), shut down superpowers Michigan State, and North Carolina in the first two games of the tournament and held Wichita State to 55 points before winning an overtime shootout with UConn in the Elite Eight.

-Before placing bets, taking a shot at the futures odds, or filling out the bracket, bettors should sort through stats like defensive efficiency.
+Before placing bets, taking a shot at the futures odds to win March Madness, or filling out the bracket, bettors should sort through stats like defensive efficiency.
 2017’s Cinderella Final Four team, South Carolina, finished the season ranked seventh in defensive efficiency, Loyola-Chicago last season ranked 13th in the category, and 12 of the last 28 teams to make the national semifinals have ranked among the Top 10 in this statistical category.

 Half of the success of Cinderella schools is that they found favorable matchups in their opening-round opponents, going against teams that have never faced an offense or defense like that presented or get stuck in a bad mismatch of pace, which can shake a team out of its game plan.
 This goes back to Paul Westhead’s up-tempo offense with Loyola Marymount in the late 1980s.